DeVuDeveloper/hotel/README.md

 - **Role-Based Access Control:** Authorization is implemented using role-based access control, granting admin users exclusive management privileges.
 - **Multilingual Support:** The application is equipped with Internationalization (i18n) capabilities, ensuring language translations for diverse user bases.
 - **Sleek Styling:** Tailwind CSS is employed to craft a visually appealing and responsive user interface, elevating the overall user experience.

+**Additional Features**

+- `Notification and Push Notification Management`: Admin users can send notifications and push notifications to users.

+- `User-Generated Reviews`: Users can create and submit reviews for hotels.

+- `Chatbot for Support Tickets`: The app includes a chatbot for handling support tickets and user queries.

+- `Newsletter Management`: Admins can send newsletters to users.

 ## Installation